peteroupc/html3dutil/doc/extras_matrixstack.MatrixStack.md

 Modifies the matrix at the top of this stack by multiplying it by a frustum matrix.

-For more information on the frustum matrix and the parameters, see <a href="MathUtil.md#MathUtil.mat4frustum">MathUtil.mat4frustum</a>.
+For more information on the frustum matrix and the parameters, see MathUtil.mat4frustum.

 #### Parameters

-* `l` (Type: number)<br>X coordinate of the point where the left clipping plane meets the near clipping plane.
+* `l` (Type: number)<br>The Xcoordinate of the point where the left clipping plane meets the near clipping plane.
-* `r` (Type: number)<br>X coordinate of the point where the right clipping plane meets the near clipping plane.
+* `r` (Type: number)<br>The Xcoordinate of the point where the right clipping plane meets the near clipping plane.
-* `b` (Type: number)<br>Y coordinate of the point where the bottom clipping plane meets the near clipping plane.
+* `b` (Type: number)<br>The Ycoordinate of the point where the bottom clipping plane meets the near clipping plane.
-* `t` (Type: number)<br>Y coordinate of the point where the top clipping plane meets the near clipping plane.
+* `t` (Type: number)<br>The Ycoordinate of the point where the top clipping plane meets the near clipping plane.
 * `n` (Type: number)<br>The distance from the camera to the near clipping plane.
 * `f` (Type: number)<br>The distance from the camera to the far clipping plane.